straightcurve/gif-search-app/README.md

-# ultralight-quick-start
+# Tenor GIF search app

-__Clone this repo to try a simple Ultralight app!__
+This is a minimal Ultralight app that uses Tenor's api to search for gifs.
+You need your own api key.

-This is a minimal Ultralight app you can use with the [Writing Your First App](https://docs.ultralig.ht/docs/writing-your-first-app) article in the Ultralight documentation.
+I decided not to continue further development because the built-in browser doesn't support all ES6 features, it's pretty outdated and the performance is.. a bit bad compared to any modern browser.
+This and the fact that I had to fix the build pipeline myself kind of makes me not want to use Ultralight anymore.

 ## 1. Install the Prerequisites